microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Exercise Task

-1. Using the FHIR Search collection in Postman, conduct a reverse-chained search for patients using the ```_has``` parameter.
-For more examples of chained and reverse chained queries, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/search-samples)** page.
+1. Using the FHIR Search collection in Postman, conduct several chained searches and then try a reverse-chained search using the ```_has``` parameter.
+For more examples of chained and reverse-chained searches, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/search-samples)** page.

 ## Step 6 - Use the Include & Reverse Include Search Result Parameters